JamesClonk/terraform-vcloud-kubernetes/README.md

 ### Provisioning

 Install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) on your machine if you do not have it already.
+See section [Local CLI tools](#local-cli-tools) above for all required CLI tools.

 After you have configured `terraform.tfstate`, the first step you have to do is initialize this Terraform module and install all its dependencies:
 ```bash